Bryan Guinness, 2nd Baron Moyne: Early life

-He was born to Walter Guinness (created 1st Baron Moyne in 1932), son of Edward Guinness, 1st Earl of Iveagh, and Lady Evelyn Stuart Erskine, daughter of the 14th Earl of Buchan.
-He attended Heatherdown School, near Ascot in Berkshire, followed by Eton College (also in Berkshire), and Christ Church, Oxford, and was called to the bar in 1931.
+Guinness was the son of Col. The Hon.
+Walter Guinness (later created Baron Moyne), third son of Edward Guinness, 1st Earl of Iveagh, and his wife, Lady Evelyn Erskine (1883–1939), daughter of Shipley Erskine, 14th Earl of Buchan.
+He was educated at Heatherdown School, Eton College and Christ Church, Oxford, and was called to the bar in 1931.
+At Oxford, Guinness was a member of the Railway Club.

-At Oxford, Guinness was part of the Railway Club, which included: Henry Yorke, Roy Harrod, Henry Thynne, 6th Marquess of Bath, David Plunket Greene, Edward Henry Charles James Fox-Strangways, 7th Earl of Ilchester, Brian Howard, Michael Parsons, 6th Earl of Rosse, John Sutro, Hugh Lygon, Harold Acton, Patrick Balfour, 3rd Baron Kinross, Mark Ogilvie-Grant, John Drury-Lowe.

-As an heir to the Guinness brewing fortune and a handsome, charming young man, Bryan was an eligible bachelor.
-One of London's "bright young things", he was an organiser of the 1929 "Bruno Hat" hoax art exhibition, held at his home in London.
+As an heir to the Guinness family brewing fortune and a handsome, charming young man, Guinness was considered an eligible bachelor.
+One of London's "bright young things", he was an organiser of the 1929 "Bruno Hat" hoax art exhibition held at his home in London.

 Marriages and family

-In 1929, Guinness married Hon.
-Diana Mitford, one of the Mitford sisters.
+In 1929, Guinness married The Hon.
+Diana Freeman-Mitford, daughter of the 2nd Baron Redesdale and one of the Mitford sisters.
 They had two sons: